amirhnajafiz/graphhub/app/docs/System Security/5_auth.md

 ### Biometrics

 Authenticate by recognizing some aspect of human physiology, anatomy, skill or trait.
+It can be __physiological__ or __behavioral__.
+It is convenience, it protects against poor choice of passwords, and it is more difficult to steal.
+However, it needs special equipment and not 100% reliable.

 #### Issues

-- False match or acceptance rate, "fraud rate"
+- False match or acceptance rate (FMR/FAR), __"fraud rate"__
-- False non-match/rejection rate, "insult rate"
+- False non-match/rejection rate (FNMR/FRR), __"insult rate"__
-  - there is a trade-off between the two rates
+  - there is a trade-off between these two rates
-- Verification (pair-wise comparison) vs Identification (one-to-many comparison)
+- __Verification__ (pair-wise comparison) vs __Identification__ (one-to-many comparison)

 #### Handwritten signatures